tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 }
 ```

-Furthermore we need to provide absolute path to the train tfrecord file located at [tfrecords](tfrecords/) folder to the `eval_input_reader` section shown above.
+Furthermore, you need to provide an absolute path to the train TFRecord file located at [tfrecords](tfrecords/) folder to the `eval_input_reader` section shown above.

 input_path: "PATH_TO_BE_CONFIGURED/tfrecords/train_tfr/train.record"

-We also need add path to the label map file placed [label_map](label_map/) folder in this section of the configuration file.
+You also need to add a path to the label map file placed [label_map](label_map/) folder in this section of the configuration file.

  label_map_path: "PATH_TO_BE_CONFIGURED/label_map.pbtxt"

 ```
 eval_config: {